Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
-      they manage to save the conflict start, end, as well as the friendship start month for all strong co-attackers of a same target C.
+      They manage to save the conflict start, end, as well as the friendship start month for all strong co-attackers of a same target C.
       They even draw visualize a sample of them:
     </p>
   </div>